zohf/8-days-theme/README.md

 If you are new to the Ghost CMS, you can learn more about it here: [https://github.com/tryghost/Ghost](https://github.com/tryghost/Ghost)

+Note: the Ghost CMS currently requires standard CSS and does not natively support preprocessors.
+You'll see an included Sass directory within the assets directory.
+We used [Compass](http://compass-style.org/) during development.

+Compass runs on any computer that has Ruby installed.
+If you don't have Ruby installed, you can follow those steps [here](http://www.ruby-lang.org/en/downloads/).

+To install Compass type `$ gem install compass` in your terminal window.

+Since our project is already setup, navigate to the `assets` diretory and type `$ compass watch`.
+Now any changes you make in the Sass directory will be compiled and refelcted in the stylesheets directory.
+Top stop Compass from watching, type `$ ctrl + c`.

 ## Authors

 [Josh Laincz](https://github.com/zohf), [Aidan Feay](https://github.com/alfeay)